 There are many tools available through social media to help you stay connected to your friends and family.
 For example, many video chat options enable you to not only hear but allow you to see the people you are missing.
 There are also many groups and conversations that you can join to express your feelings.

 This type of connection is vital for everyone.
-Still, it is even more so essential for those with existing mental health issues.
+Still, it is even more essential for those with existing mental health issues.

 The Benefits of Online Counseling